vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

 * Name: sys@ADGHOLAD2
 * Username: sys
-* Role: Sysdba
+* Role: SYSDBA
 * Hostname: The Public IP Address you found in the step above
 * Service name: The service name you found in the step above (the part after the / (slash)).

 ![](./images/DB_connection_10.png)

-Then click the **Test** button and this connection should be succesful.
-When it is succesful, click the save button and click thet **Connect** button.
+Then click the **Test** button and this connection should be successful.
+When it is successful, click the save button and click thet **Connect** button.

 ![](./images/DB_connection_11.png)

 ## Summary
-You have now succesfully created a database connection to the primary and the standby database.
+You have now successfully created a database connection to the primary and the standby database.